starzel/buildout/README.txt

 Debugging and Development
 +++++++++++++++++++++++++

+packages
+    All eggs of your buildout will be symlinked to in ``parts/packages``.

+zopepy
+    Run ``./bin/zopepy`` to have a python-prompt with all eggs of your buildout in its python-path.

+checkversions
+    Run ``./bin/checkversions floating_versions_project.cfg`` to check if your pinned eggs are up-to-date.

+codeintel
+    This part uses ``corneti.recipes.codeintel`` to prepare for codeintel-integration (useful for users of Sublime Text).

 stacktrace
     The part ``stacktrace-script`` adds a bash-script ``./bin/stack.sh`` that will print the current stacktrace to stdout.
 Useful to find out what Plone is doing when it's busy.

 code-analysis
     This installs a pre-commit-hook that runs the codeanalysis-tests from ``plone.recipe.codeanalysis``.

-omelette
-    All eggs of your buildout will be symlinked to in ``parts/omelette``.

-codeintel
+mrbob
-    This part uses ``corneti.recipes.codeintel`` to prepare for codeintel-integration (useful for users of Sublime Text).
+    This part adds `bobtemplates.plone <https://github.com/collective/bobtemplates.plone>`_ to simplify the creation of new addons.

-checkversions
-    Run ``./bin/checkversions floating_versions_project.cfg`` to check if your pinned eggs are up-to-date.

-zopepy
-    Run ``./bin/zopepy`` to have a python-prompt with all eggs of your buildout in its python-path.

 i18n
 ++++